A lit-up diesel particulate filter warning light looks like a piped box with dots in the middle, but this can vary by manufacturer.

 If you tend to drive short distances or in stop-and-go traffic, then your car’s diesel particulate filter may be more prone to blockages.

-Older vehicles and those with high mileage are also more likely to encounter DPF problems due to engine wear and tear.
+Older vehicles and those with high mileage are also more likely to encounter problems with their particulate filters due to engine wear and tear.

 If the warning light stays on even after you attempt regeneration, you should book an appointment at a professional garage so that they can advise you further.